Rappsilber-Laboratory/xiRT/README.md

 ## overview

-xiRT is a deep learning tool to predict the RT of linear and cross-linked peptides from multiple fractionation dimensions including RP typtically coupled to the mass spectrometer. xiRT requires the columns shown in the table below.
-Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically larger one.
+xiRT is a deep learning tool to predict the RT of linear and cross-linked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT requires the columns shown in the table below.
+Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically larger one for crosslinked RT predictions.

 ![xiRT Architecture](documentation/xiRT.PNG)

 ## Description
-[xiRT is currently under construction to make it (painlessly) work for any chromatography combination.]
+xiRT is meant to be used to generate additional information about CSMs for machine learning-based rescoring frameworks (similar to percolator).
+However, xiRT also delivers RT prediction for various scenarios.
+Therefore xiRT offers several training / prediction  modes that need to be configured depending on the use case.
+At the moment training, prediction, crossvalidation are the supporte modes.
+- *training*: trains xiRT on the input CSMs (using 10% for validation) and stores a trained model
+- *prediction*: use a pretrained model and predict RTs for the input CSMs
+- *crossvalidation*: load/train a model and predict RTs for all data points without using them in the training process.
+Requires the training of several models during CV

+Note: all modes can be supplemented by using a pretrained model ("transfer learning").

 # Usage

+xiRT is a python package that comes with a exectuable python file.
+To run xiRT follow the steps below.

 ## Installation
 To install xiRT a pip package is under development.
 Future release can be installed via: